davidelbe/david.elbe.me/_posts/2015-05-28-startup-podcasts-worth-listening-to.md

 I truly enjoy a good podcast when walking to my office, or doing household chores, or driving my car.
 I tend to listen a lot to business podcasts, and especially startup-related podcasts talking to the bootstrapping part of the startup world.

-Here are my list of podcasts that I find worth listening to on a regular basis.
+Here are my list of podcasts – aimed at startup owners, web entrepreneurs and bootstrappers – that I find worth listening to on a regular basis.

 ## Startups for the rest of us